Can I bring my pet to the park?

 We want to maintain the natural environment and visitor experience of parks, while providing access for people with a range of accessibility requirements.

-Pets and other domestic animals are not permitted in parks, but there are a few exceptions:
+Pets and other domestic animals are generally not permitted in parks, but there are a few exceptions:

 - Your animal may travel in a boat in a marine park or reserve but must not enter or exit the boat within a marine park or reserve and must remain inside your vehicle if transiting through an adjoining national park.